MekhyW/Facial-Emotion-Classification/README.md

 - Useful for detecting blinks and drowsiness.
 - Classification model that predicts between 4 labels (eye_open, eye_closed, eye_narrowed, eye_wide)
 - Trained on a custom subset of the dataset.
-- Final model is a LogisticAT ordinal classification model.
+- Final model is a SVC model with a Polynomial kernel of degree 3.
 - Can be used for each eye separately.

 ### Mouth Closeness